LilyTronics/lily_py_unit_test/docs/test_suite.rst

             if self.connection is not None and self.connection.is_connected(): self.connection.close()

-In this hypothetical example, prior to all tests a connection to a server is created.
+In this hypothetical example, prior to all tests a connection to a server is created in the setup method.
 In case this fails because of an exception, the execution stops and the test suite fails.
-In case the setup passes, the test methods will be executed.
+In case the setup method passes, the test methods will be executed.
 Finally, the teardown is executed.
 The teardown closes the connection with the server.
 If in the hypothetical case, the connection was not established in the setup (failed for some reason), closing a not established connection can cause an exception.